 The building operated as a silent cinema until 1931.
 The two storey structure dates from the middle of the 1800s.
 It was originally used as a hay store and was later adapted for use as a cinema, shortly before the First World War.
 The Gilford cinema is typical of small town, early Picture Houses that opened in Ireland before the First World War.

 The Gilford silent cinema was known locally as the ‘Picture House’.
 The proprietor, a small local businessman, Mr George H. Pentland ran the cinema.
 At the height of its success films were shown every night and twice on Saturdays.

 There was no screen, as such, and films were projected directly onto a white washed wall.
 Mrs Ida Pentland played the piano accompaniment.
 Other members of the family, helped by collecting the entrance fees, serving tea and buns and when required reading aloud the subtitles to the films for the short sighted and illiterate.

 The auditorium was poorly heated, so during cold evening picture shows, stoneware hot water bottles were available for hire.

-For several decades the Picture House provided popular entertainment to Gilford and its immediate locality.
+For several decades the Gilford Picture House provided popular entertainment for the village of Gilford and its immediate locality.
 Its clientele were mostly local mill workers.